Azure-Samples/active-directory-xamarin-native-v2/2-With-broker/README.md

 public static string redirectUriOnIAndroid = "msauth://UserDetailsClient.Droid/hgbUYHVBYUTvuvT&Y6tr554365466=";
 ```

-Once you have created your redirect URI, you can register it by navigating to the **Authentication** tab; under the **Redirect URIs** section, select **Public client/native (mobile & desktop)** entry from the dropdown box and paste in your redirect URI next to it.
-Click on save at the top of the page to save changes.
+Once you have created your redirect URI, you can register it by navigating to the **Authentication** tab.

-**If you have the new experience**

 - **Android:** Select **Add a platform** under the **Platform Configurations** section, click on **Android** and add your package name and the signature hash.